By Matthew Piling

 The quickest path home took me through a couple of dirt fields.
 I was wearing velcro-strap sandals and cut my toe on rocks a couple of times.
 My entire walk home was a huge pity party.
 In my 17 year old mind, my life was horrible–nobody had voted for me, I had to walk home because I didn’t have a car, and my mom was dying of cancer.
 (Frankly, she wasn’t dying.
 We caught things very early and she had a great prognosis, but that didn’t fit my narrative at the moment.
 I’d bet that, if I had understood the laws back then, I probably would have created my own little thunderstorm above my head.)

 When I finally got home, I went up to my parents’ room.
-As I peaked in, my mom invited me to come sit in the arm chair by her bed.
+As I peeked in, my mom invited me to come sit in the arm chair by her bed.
 I sauntered over and plopped down.
 She asked about my day.
 Because my eyes were dry and tired, I closed and rubbed them as I moaned to her about how terrible my day and my life were.

 After several minutes of me complaining, I felt something touch my knee.
 I opened my eyes and saw my mother kneeling in front of me.
 Somehow she had slipped past me into their bathroom and had now returned with a bowl of water and a washcloth.
 She looked up at me lovingly, slid off my sandals, and washed my feet.
 It wasn’t ceremonious.
 It wasn’t with any fanfare.
 It was just a mother doing what little she could to let her son know that she loved him.